 Personally 100% recommended.

-I paid my own way (obviously) and didn’t tell the White Magic people that I blogged until the trip was nearly over.
+I paid my own way (obviously) and didn’t tell the White Magic people that I blogged until the trip was over.